GENERAL CERTIFICATION INFORMATION

 INFORMATION REGARDING RYO CIGARETTE MACHINES (updated 11/25/2013)

-As of July 1, 2012, it is unlawful for a commercial roll-your-own cigarette machine establishment to sell, offer, or possess for sale any tobacco to be purchased by consumers as tobacco for making cigarettes, regardless of its label, unless it appears on the Washington Attorney General’s Certified Tobacco Products Directory.
+It is unlawful for a commercial roll-your-own cigarette machine establishment to sell, offer, or possess for sale any tobacco to be purchased by consumers as tobacco for making cigarettes, regardless of its label, unless it appears on the Washington Attorney General’s Certified Tobacco Products Directory.
 RCW 82.24.
 Manufacturers of tobacco suitable for making cigarettes whose tobacco is sold to Washington RYO cigarette-making retail establishments must comply with RCW 70.157 and RCW 70.158, regardless of how the tobacco is labeled.
 Further information regarding the necessary licenses required for operation of a Commercial Cigarette-making Machine is available from the Washington Department of Revenue.